 - Large, solid, painful lumps beneath the surface of the skin (nodules)

 - Painful, pus-filled lumps beneath the surface of the skin (cystic lesions)

 - Family history- Genetics plays a role in acne.
 If both parents experienced acne, there’s a chance that you will develop it also.

 - Hormonal changes- These changes are common in teenagers, women, girls, and people using certain medications, including those containing corticosteroids, androgens or lithium.

 - Greasy or oily substances around your working environment- You may develop acne where your skin comes into contact with oily lotions and creams or with grease in a working area, such as a kitchen.

-- Friction or pressure on your skin- This can be caused by the things we used like tight collars or clothings, cellphones, helmets, backpacks and etc.
+- Friction or pressure on your skin- This can be caused by the things we used like tight collars or clothing, cellphones, helmets, backpacks etc.

-- Stress- This doesn’t cause acne, but if you have acne already, stress may make it worse and may even lead you to a depress mood.
+- Stress- This doesn’t cause acne, but if you have acne already, stress may make it worse and may even lead you to mood disorders.

-These are the self care tips and remedies you can do at home:
+Here are the self-care tips and remedies you can do at home:

 - Shower after doing your daily activities.
 Oil and sweat on your skin can lead to breakouts.
 Just take a rest first before taking a shower.